nmfs-ost/ss3-ssi/SSI_readme.txt

 SSI_readme.txt

-        Stock Synthesis ver 3.30 GUI Interface ver 3.30.16.6
+        Stock Synthesis ver 3.30 GUI Interface ver 3.30.17.1
         -----------------------------------------------------

-This GUI is created as a front-end to the Stock Synthesis application, versions 3.30.14 through 3.30.16.
+This GUI is created as a front-end to the Stock Synthesis application, version 3.30.17.
 It allows the user to change the data, run the executable, and display some results.

 Built on Windows 10 using MinGW 5.3 with Qt 5.12